deliveroo/deliveroo.engineering/_posts/2019-12-14-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 but this should be enough for us to get going for our example.

 ## Interfaces
 Let's now look at interfaces in Go, which act very similar to what you would expect them to be.
 However, the way you implement interfaces is very different to how you would do in C#, Java or TypeScript.
 The main difference is that you don’t explicitly declare that a struct implements an interface in Go.
-A struct is considered as an implementation of an interface by the compiler as long as it implements all the methods within it.
+A struct is considered as an implementation of an interface by the compiler as long as it implements all the methods within it with matching signatures.
 Let’s look at the following example:

 ```golang
 package main